bucketfishy/TokiPonaDictionary/README.md

-# Toki Pona dictionary
+# uwulang dictionary

-A simple Toki Pona - English dictionary with search function.
+a simple uwulang - english dictionary with search function.

-This dictionary strives to cover all the words as used by Toki Pona speakers without forgetting about the official dictionary.
-So it includes some unofficial words and meanings but they are always marked with an asterisk.

-This dictionary uses many sources for its information, please see the credits file for more detail.
+this dictionary is forked by bucketfish from [jprogr's simple toki pona dictionary](https://github.com/jProgr/TokiPonaDictionary). it has been updated to use uwulang data.

+the data used in this dictionary is from the [official uwulang document](https://docs.google.com/document/d/1ZV1U0S8qC6yJEi6grFO_Vq5A15lRVCLYeq_udWsC-9Y/edit).

+all content below are unedited from the original project.

 ## Development